Certificate in Integrative Therapies & Healing Practices

 Individuals who already have a graduate-level degree or who are unsure whether or not they want to pursue a graduate degree will be able to enroll in the program and receive an official certificate from the University of Minnesota.
 Then, should participants decide to continue their studies, certificate credits may transfer to a masters or doctoral program.

-The Center for Spirituality & Healing's certificate is a graduate-level program.
+The Bakken Center's certificate is a graduate-level program.
 It can be completed concurrently with another graduate program or completed independently.

 Twelve (12) semester credits are required to complete the certificate.
 It is possible to complete all coursework online.
 Required Courses are: